RobinBoers/chop/README.md

 ### Special variables

-These variables have special behavoir, if specified:
+These variables have special behavior, if specified:

 - `site.prefix`: if specified in global config, all (relative) URLs (including those in content) will be prefixed with this string.